nonplayer/hammercrawl/hc_core_player.md

 **Sacks, All:** Sacks are handy bag items common to all adventuring lifestyles.
 Of special note, while empty, folded, and stowed away, sacks count as one size smaller.
 This is already shown on the bag table.

 **Torch:** Primarily used as a small-group limited light source.
-A lit torch lasts 6 turns (1 hour), giving a 20-foot radius of weak light.
+A lit torch lasts 6 Beats (1 hour), giving a 20-foot radius of weak light.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter.